 Development can be complex.
-The City seeks to make it less complex by facilitating development and good design in downtown Eugene and beyond- this is the role of the Development Investment Group (DIG).
+The City seeks to make it easier by facilitating development and good design in downtown Eugene and beyond- this is the role of the Development Investment Group (DIG).
 DIG supports each stage of development as it occurs: idea development, project financing and preliminary design, initial land use feasibility and site/building selection, construction, project completion, and tenant needs.

 In 2017, the Eugene/Springfield/Lane County Brownfields Coalition received funding from the U.S. Environmental Protection Agency to help property owners evaluate sites for hazardous substances and petroleum contamination, assess clean-up options and costs, and identify the potential value and market for their property.